chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

   <li><b>Build the exhibition together:</b> Decide what to show, and how.
 Include unfinished work, dialogue snippets, and moments of care—not just final objects.</li>
   </ul>
   <p style="color: var(--color-br);">
-  <i>TIP: Let participants take the lead.
-A co-curated exhibition builds confidence, pride, and a deeper sense of engagement.</i>
+TIP: Let participants take the lead.
+A co-curated exhibition builds confidence, pride, and a deeper sense of engagement.
   </p>
 </details>